akutschi/ansible_wireguard/README.md

 Every time you run this role, a Wireguard configuration file with all peers will be generated if peers are added, removed or changed.
 This will trigger `syncconf` to execute the changes without disrupting connected peers.

-Without the `peers_list` just the Wireguard server itself will be installed and configured.
+Without the dictionary `peers_list` the Wireguard server itself will be installed and configured.

 ## Dependencies